-Let’s just get one thing clear right off the top.
-I won the bet fair and square, even though I cheated.
+Let’s get one thing clear from the beginning.
+I won that bet fair and square, even though I cheated.

-Dornin was in his office, a glorified closet next to the staff bathroom.
-He was always in his office, of course, even when service was slammed, which drove me bat shit crazy.
-I don’t care if you’re general manager or General Patton; when it’s time to schlep a plate or buff a glass, you step up and do it.
-I guess I just have a different work ethic, and Dornin resents me for it.
+Things started out normally enough that night.
+I arrived at the restaurant an hour before my shift to check reservations, talk to Chef Dan about the evening’s specials and think of pairings for the prix fixe.
+Dornin was in his office—a modified broom closet next to the staff bathroom.
+He was always in his office, even when service was slammed, which drove me batshit crazy.
+I don’t care if you’re General Manager or General Patton—when it’s time to schlep a plate or buff a glass, you step up and do it.

-I poked my head into the doorway.
+I poked my head through the doorway.
 “Hey, Rick,” I said, trying to keep things light and cheery.
 “What do you know about this Harrison party at eight?”

 “Whales,” he replied.
 He didn’t bother looking up from his purchase orders.
 “Big whales, like Moby Dick whales.”